-Non-Profit Revitalization Act of 2013: Summary of the Act's Governance Requirements
+Non-Profit Revitalization Act of 2013: Summary of the Bill's Governance Requirements

-Covered Organizations Торіс Summary All Not-for-Profit Corporations Compensation: Deliberations and Voting No person who may benefit from a compensation arrangement may be present at or otherwise participate in any Board or committee deliberation or vote concerning that person's compensation, except that the Board or committee may request that the person present information as background or answer questions at a committee or Board meeting prior to the commencement of deliberations or voting thereon.
-Chair of the Board No employee may serve as chair or hold any other title with similar responsibilities.
-This provision is not applicable until January 1, 2016.
+Covered Organizations Topic Summary All Not-for-Profit Corporations Compensation: Deliberations and Voting No person who may benefit from a compensation arrangement may be present at or otherwise participate in any Board or committee deliberation or vote concerning that person's compensation, except that the Board or committee may request that the person present information as background or answer questions at a committee or Board meeting prior to the commencement of deliberations or voting thereon.
 All Not-for-Profit Corporations and Wholly Charitable Trusts Related Party Transaction Rules (Basic) (See augmented rules below applicable only to Charitable Corporations and Wholly Charitable Trusts.)
 A covered organization may not enter into a related party transaction unless the Board determines that the transaction is fair, reasonable and in the organization's best interest at the time of determination.
 A director, officer or key employee who has an interest in a related party transaction must disclose in good faith to the Board or an authorized Board committee the material facts concerning such interest.
 Additional restrictions and procedures may be set forth in the organization's governing documents or a policy adopted by the Board.
 No related party with an interest in a related party transaction may participate in deliberations or vote on the related party transaction , except that the Board or an authorized committee may request that such related party present information concerning the transaction at a meeting of the Board or such committee prior to commencement of deliberations or voting thereon.